-The BWHS is led by principal investigators Lynn Rosenberg and Julie Palmer, from Boston University, and Lucile Adams-Campbell, from Georgetown University’s Lombardi Comprehensive Cancer Center.
+The BWHS is led by investigators Lynn Rosenberg and Julie Palmer, from Boston University, and Lucile Adams-Campbell, from Georgetown University’s Lombardi Comprehensive Cancer Center.

 Black women with a wide range of expertise serve on the BWHS Advisory Board.
-The Board members provide advice and guidance on research directions in the BWHS and the health needs of black women.
+The Board members provide advice and guidance on research directions in the BWHS and the health needs of Black women.

 Lynn Rosenberg, ScD is Principal Investigator of the BWHS, Professor of Epidemiology, and Associate Director of the Slone Epidemiology Center at Boston University.
 She has studied women’s health for over three decades.

 Julie Palmer, ScD is Co-Principal Investigator of the BWHS, Professor of Epidemiology, and senior investigator at Slone Epidemiology Center at Boston University.
 Her research has focused on genetic and non-genetic risk factors for breast cancer and diabetes.

 Lucile Adams-Campbell, PhD is Co-Principal Investigator of the BWHS and Associate Director for Minority Health and Health Disparities Research at Georgetown University’s Lombardi Comprehensive Cancer Center.
 Her research has focused on cancer and heart disease.